My life…

 Process & Technique

 When the paint meets the surface, it moves according to physics rather than planning.
-It stretches, fractures, gathers, and redirects itself based on flow, viscosity, and the force of the release.
-I guide the motion, but I do not control the final shape.
-Each F.O.L.P. is a one-time event, a living form created through intention and unpredictability.
+It stretches, fractures, gathers, redirects, and settles based on flow, viscosity, momentum, and release.
+I guide the process, but I do not control the final form.

-After the form exists, I place it into an environment of my choosing.
-This relationship between the spontaneous figure and its constructed world is the core of my work.
-Across my paintings, these environments take several forms:
+Once the form exists, I place it into an environment of my choosing.
+Across my work, these environments generally fall into five categories:

-Symbolic Systems – Alphabets, numbers, and repeated structures act as human-made frameworks that the figure moves through or disrupts.
+2. Symbolic Systems — Numbers, alphabets, and repeating structures act as human-made frameworks.

-Geometric or Abstract Atmospheres – Circles, gradients, stripes, and structured color fields give the form a cosmic or architectonic space to exist in.
+3. Geometric & Abstract Atmospheres — Circles, gradients, stripes, and structured color fields create architectural or cosmic spaces.

-Real-world Landscapes & Skyscapes – Horizons, night skies, and environmental washes become scenes the figure travels through.
+4. Landscapes & Skyscapes — Horizons, environmental washes, and atmospheric spaces become worlds the figure travels through.

-The spontaneity of the F.O.L.P. and the intentional design of its environment create a tension between control and chance.
-That tension — and the emotion it generates — is the center of my practice.
+The tension between the spontaneity of the F.O.L.P. and the deliberate construction of its environment remains the central theme of my practice.

 Home Break